Tecsmith/fork.the-via.app/README.md

 1. The source code of the keyboard **has to be merged** in [QMK Firmware Repositories](https://github.com/qmk/qmk_firmware) Master branch.
 2. Your `keymaps/via` keymap **has to be merged** in [VIA's QMK Userspace Repository](https://github.com/the-via/qmk_userspace_via) Main branch.
-3. Create a definition in JSON format for your keyboard and submit it as a pull request to [VIA's Keyboards Repository](https://github.com/the-via/keyboards) Master branch.
+3. ~~Create a definition in JSON format for your keyboard and submit it as a pull request to [VIA's Keyboards Repository](https://github.com/the-via/keyboards) Master branch.~~ [Not for this fork!]

 Please follow our [Specification documentation](https://www.caniusevia.com/docs/specification) carefully to ensure your pull request is smoothly reviewed and merged.